 All return air MUST pass through a filter before entering the unit.
 An electronic air cleaner, optional filter racks or other accessible filter arrangements MUST be installed in the return air ductwork.
-Minimum recommended filter areas are based on a velocity of 300 ft/min (1.2m/s) for disposable filters and 500 ft/min (2.54m/s) for washable high velocity filters.
+Minimum recommended filter areas are listed in the Technical Support Manual and are based on a velocity of 300 ft/min (1.2m/s) for disposable filters and 500 ft/min (2.54m/s) for washable high velocity filters.